corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Add a compatibility trigger for other mods to check whether this one is active
     * Consume the compatibility trigger from another mod
     * Remove old compatibility global flag
+* 6.0.1 Add some missing compatibility triggers, fix using a trigger in the wrong scope in `can_generate_leader_from_species`

 ## Source Code